AviatrixSystems/Docs/HowTos/tgw_plan.rst

 6. (Optional) Attach Aviatrix Transit GW to TGW
 ------------------------------------------------------------------

-This step attaches the Aviatrix Edge VPC to the TGW and thus allows the Aviatrix Transit GW to send and receive packets from TGW.
+This step attaches the Aviatrix Edge VPC to the TGW and the Aviatrix Edge Domain, thus allowing the Aviatrix Transit GW to send and receive packets from TGW.

 Note there is no IPSEC tunnel between TGW and the Aviatrix Transit GW, the Aviatrix GW behaves as an EC2 instance in a Spoke VPC (The Aviatrix edge VPC) attached to the TGW, as shown in the diagram below.